joinself/self-rust-sdk/src/storage/STORAGE.md

 ### Connections

-Holds records of other private key addresses that the account has mutually connected with.
+Holds records of other identifiers/addresses that the account has mutually connected with, including membership to groups.

 ### Sessions